Oknook/Oknook/README.md

 ### Hi there 👋

+- I'm a student studying Computer Engieering in korea.
+- I'm interested in computer security.

 <!--
 **Oknook/Oknook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.